Royce's Alaskan License Plates - Government

 Legislators' vehicles

-Plate #1 is the Governor's, Plate #2 is the Lieutenant Governor's, and 3-63 are assigned to the State Legislators, apparently assigned by seniority rather than by a legislator number or district number.
+Plate #1 is the Governor's, Plate #2 is the Lieutenant Governor's.
+For earlier eras that did not make the distinction between State House and State Snate, numbers 3 through 63 were assigned to the State Legislators (40 Senate and 20 House), apparently assigned by seniority rather than by a legislator number or district number.

 12 14 19 59